Post-Money Valuation Calculator

 Pre-money valuation is the value of a company before new funding.
 Post-money valuation is the value after receiving the new funding.

-How to use the Post-money Valuation Calculator
+How to use the Post-Money Valuation Calculator

 To calculate the post-money valuation of your round, input the following data points: